 (d) it's very challenging for most people to maintain positive self-esteem when they feel anger.

 The potential to be destructive increases with the intensity of anger.
 Anger, like any other strong force, like driving a vehicle, requires a lot of skill and focus if we are to harness that energy positively and avoid being destructive.
 The purpose of this article is to help you gain a better understanding of why you become angry, and how best to avoid the build up of stress in the first place, and also how to better deal with your anger.
-With reflection and more mindful awareness of what happens to you before, during or after you get caught in the grip of anger, allows you to begin to transform your anger from being a destructive to being a constructive force in your life;
+With reflection and more mindful awareness of what happens to you before, during or after you get caught in the grip of anger, allows you to begin to transform your anger from being destructive to being a constructive force in your life.

 Anger is probably the emotion that is the least accepted and gains the least understanding.

 Many people don't like to admit to others (or even themselves often) that they get angry, they like to show that they are not an “angry person”.
 Yet, the difficulty that most people have with being honest about feelings of anger is generally because anger has such a bad reputation.
 It's difficult for many people to admit to being angry and it's easy to fear that if others see our anger, they might label us to be an "angry person".
 We could all benefit from the understanding and admission that anger is a normal emotion that nobody escapes.